BRAIN-Lab-AI/Many-to-Many-Alignment-Learning-for-Histopathology-Image-Classification-using-Vision-Language-Models/README.md

 - **Histopathology:** Histopathology is the diagnosis and study of diseases of the tissues, and involves examining tissues and/or cells under a microscope.
 - **Computational Pathology:** A brand-new discipline that aims to enhance patient care by utilizing advances in artificial intelligence and data generated from anatomic and clinical pathology.
 - **Vision Language Model:** Fusion of vision and natural language models.
 It ingests images and their respective textual descriptions as inputs and learns to associate the knowledge from the two modalities.
-- **Weakly Supervised Laearning:**
+- **Weakly Supervised Learning:** Model learns from labels that are cheap, incomplete, or noisy, not perfect ground truth.
+There is some supervision, but it is weak.
-- **Self-Supervised Laearning:**
+- **Self-Supervised Learning** Model learns from unlabeled data only by creating a fake task from the data itself.
+No human given labels and the model makes supervision from the input.
-- **Vison-Language Supervised Laearning:**
+- **Vison-Language Supervised Learning:** Model learns using paired images and text as supervision.
+Each training sample is (image, caption) or (image, label sentence).
+The model is trained so that correct text matches the image better than wrong text.
 - **Zero Shot Laearning:** A Zero-shot learning is a machine learning problem in which an AI model is trained to recognize and categorize objects or concepts that it has never seen.
 In zero shot, we do not train the model on labeled WSI examples for each diagnostic category.
-Instead, the model uses text prompts                             (e.g., “clear cell renal carcinoma”, “benign stroma”, “invasive ductal carcinoma”) and matches them with the image features learned during                                  pretraining.
+Instead, the model uses text prompts(e.g., “clear cell renal carcinoma”, “benign stroma”, “invasive ductal carcinoma”) and matches them with the image features learned during pretraining.
 - **Whole Slide Images:** Also called “virtual” microscopy, involves digitally scanning a tissue slide containing thin sections of tissue specimens for microscopic examination and storing it as digital images.
 This process allows for remote collaboration.
 - **Tile-level zero-shot classification:** The ability of a machine learning model to classify individual tiles or patches of a whole slide image (WSI) into their correct categories without having been explicitly trained on those specific tiles or annotations.
 - **Text Encoder:** A model that converts text into numerical embeddings for downstream tasks.

 ### Problem Statements